Hamna-Ahmad/Dashboard/README.md

 - Weather: The app fetches the weather information based on your current location and displays the temperature, weather icon, and city name.
 - Background image: The app fetches a random nature background image and sets it as the app's background.
 - Cryptocurrency data: The app fetches the latest data for Dogecoin and displays the current price, highest price in the last 24 hours, and lowest price in the last 24 hours.
+- Notes: The app allows you to create and save personal notes.
+You can add, edit, and delete notes to keep track of important information.

 ## Customization